fdebef/datamatrix-2d-decode/README.md

 ### Zebra DS4308 setup
 Install 123Scan configuration sw and load configuration from config folder.

+Output is Object with
+- productcode
+- serial_no
+- expiration
+- lot

-Output is Object with productcode, serial_no, expiration and lot keys decoded from scanned code.
+keys decoded from scanned code.